mernst/uwisdom/Linux.md

   fakeroot debian/rules binary
 ```

-You'll then have a foobar_1.42-12_i386.deb file in the directory you
+You'll then have a `foobar_1.42-12_i386.deb` file in the directory you
-*started in*, which you can install with "dpkg -i".
+*started in*, which you can install with `dpkg -i`.
 The version of the
-source that `apt` gets is controlled by the /etc/apt/sources.list
+source that `apt` gets is controlled by the `/etc/apt/sources.list`
 file.
 You can often "backport" an updated package from a newer
 release to an older release by fetching the newer source and compiling
 it on a machine running the older release.
 This tends to work well for